This content has been automatically translated from Ukrainian.

 A girl can genuinely be passionate about cars, programming, history, fishing, football, or anime and never compare herself to other women or try to attract attention through such comparisons.

-It’s important to remember that atypical interests do not make a person a pick me.
+It is important to remember that atypical interests do not make a person a pick me.
 What matters is not the hobby itself, but how a person talks about themselves and whether they try to elevate their own value by devaluing others.

 Where did the term Pick Me Girl come from?

 The history of the term Pick Me Girl is much more interesting than it may seem at first glance.
-Today, it is primarily associated with TikTok, but in fact, the journey of this expression began long before the advent of short videos and went through several stages before it acquired its modern meaning.
+Today, it is primarily associated with TikTok, but in fact, the path of this expression began long before the advent of short videos and went through several stages before it acquired its modern meaning.

 Pick me.
 Choose me.
 Love me.